UBICenter/child-allowance/jb/research.md

 |Zimbabwe     |Community-led Cash Transfer Program           |Both          |Zimbabwe CCTP      |{cite}`Zimbabwe_CCTP_Final`
 |Zimbabwe     |Harmonised Social Cash Transfer               |UCT           |Zimbabwe HSCT      |{cite}`Zimbabwe_HSCT_final`|

-[^Kenya Food]: This study covers nutrition and food security-related indices from the Kentya CT-OVC.
+[^Kenya-Food]: This study covers nutrition and food security-related indices from the Kentya CT-OVC.
-[^Kenya Empowerment]: This study covers youth pregnancy, marriage and a range of empowerment-related indicators from the Kentya CT-OVC.
+[^Kenya-Empowerment]: This study covers youth pregnancy, marriage and a range of empowerment-related indicators from the Kentya CT-OVC.
-[^BurkinoFaso Health]: This study covers health-related indices from the Burkino Faso NCTPP.
+[^BurkinaFaso-Health]: This study covers health-related indices from the Burkina Faso NCTPP.
-[^BurkinoFaso Education]: This study covers education-related indices from the Burkino Faso NCTPP.
+[^BurkinaFaso-Education]: This study covers education-related indices from the Burkina Faso NCTPP.

 ### Poverty